apalache-mc/apalache/UNRELEASED.md

 ### Features

- * Support new records in the model checker, see #1717
+ * Support sound records (over rows) in the model checker, see #1717